keichi/hpcmaspa17-pfanalyzer/src/3_proposal.md

 During the execution of application, three statistics shown below are aggregated online by the profiler:

-- Total number of bytes transferred from a process to another (_i.e._ traffic matrix)
+- Total number of bytes transferred from a process to another
 - Number of messages transferred from a process to another
 - Distribution of message sizes